cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 ## Summary

-This document defines the architecture of two DID resolvers: a DID resolver for the [cheqd DID method](adr-002-cheqd-did-method.md), and a DID driver for the [Universal Resolver](https://github.com/decentralized-identity/universal-resolver) project.
+This document defines the architecture of two DID resolvers:

+- A cheqd DID Resolver, as a module written in Go, or a standalone web service (the goal of which is to generate a spec compliant DIDDoc, based on the [cheqd DID method](adr-002-cheqd-did-method.md)), and
+- A [Universal Resolver Driver](https://github.com/decentralized-identity/universal-resolver) (the goal of this, as a microservice, is to relay requests to the above DID resolver, and to provide greater accessibility to third parties resolving cheqd DIDs).

 ## Context

-First, let's look at the discrepancies between the DID Doc model stored in the ledger and the format from the specification.
-Data is written to the ledger based on protobufs, which is due to the use of the Cosmos framework.
-However, according to the specification, DID Doc must be provided in JSON format, which provides more features that are not achievable in protobuffs.
-Therefore, a new DID resolver is needed.
+DID resolution functions resolve a DID into a DID document by using the "Read" operation of the applicable DID method, in our case, the [cheqd DID method](adr-002-cheqd-did-method.md).

+All conforming DID resolvers implement the functions below, which have the following abstract forms:

+    resolve(did, resolutionOptions) →
+    « didResolutionMetadata, didDocument, didDocumentMetadata »

+    resolveRepresentation(did, resolutionOptions) →
+    « didResolutionMetadata, didDocumentStream, didDocumentMetadata »

+These two functions enable:

+- **Resolve function**: resolution of a DID to a [map](https://www.w3.org/TR/did-core/#did-resolution), with the relevant DID Document, DID Document Metadata and DID Resolution Metadata populated;
+- **resolveRepresentation function**: the resolution of a byte stream format of a DID (in say JSON, JSON-LD or CBOR) back into the [map](https://www.w3.org/TR/did-core/#did-resolution) structure.

+Owing to the use of the Cosmos SDK and Cosmos ecosystem, on which cheqd has been built, data written to the ledger uses the serialisation method Google Protocol Buffers (protobuf).
+Therefore, in order to conform with the correct syntax and structure for the map produced after resolution, cheqd's DID Resolver must implement a resolveRepresentation function that is able to take output in protobuf and convert it into a corresponding, conformant map in JSON, according to the DID core specification.

+This ADR will define the relevant architecture to achieve this through the use of the gRPC endpoint in the Cosmos SDK.

+### General cleanup and QoL changes

 Inconsistencies between DIDDoc from the ledger and specification that should be corrected: